rvernica/SciDB-Py/doc/install.rst

 --------------------
 SciDB-Py requires Python 2.6-2.7 or 3.3, as well as NumPy_ and Requests_.
 Some (optional) functionality requires SciPy_ and Pandas_.
+Following are a description of these requirements:

+NumPy_
+    tested with version 1.6-1.7.

+Requests_
+    tested with version 1.2.
+    Required for using the Shim interface to SciDB.

+Pandas_ (optional)
+    tested with version 0.10.
+    Required only for importing/exporting SciDB arrays
+    as Pandas Dataframe objects.

+SciPy_ (optional)
+    tested with versions 0.10-0.12.
+    Required only for importing/exporting SciDB arrays
+    as SciPy sparse matrices.

 SciDB-Py Package Installation